 A Young American Jew in Israel, 1947-1948

 When Zipporah ("Zippy") Porath arrived in Jerusalem in October 1947, she expected to spend a year studying at Hebrew University and enjoying the adventures of life in the land of Israel.
 She did not expect to be caught up in a war or to become an underground fighter in the Haganah, but history intervened and changed the course of her life.
 In lively letters she wrote home to her family, Zipporah described the historic events in which she participated.
-This edition of Go & Learn uses Zipporah's letters to explore the founding of the State of Israel from the perspective of a young American woman who joined the Zionist effort.
+This Go & Learn guide uses Zipporah's letters to explore the founding of the State of Israel from the perspective of a young American woman who joined the Zionist effort.

 Biography: Zipporah Porath

 Zipporah (Zippy) Porath was born and raised in New York.
 Her father, Samuel J. Borowsky, was a renowned Hebrew educator and prominent Zionist and one of the founders of Young Judaea.
 In 1947, Zipporah arrived in Jerusalem on a one-year scholarship to the Hebrew University, and like a number of other Jewish American students, was caught up in the War of Independence.
 She abandoned her studies and enlisted in the underground Haganah, where she served as a medic in the siege of Jerusalem and helped set up infirmary services for the fledgling Israel Air Force (IAF).
 She was later transferred to the Intelligence unit of the IAF and among her other duties, served as liaison to the foreign press.